meizabel/documentation/java/process-manager.md

 }
 ```
 ### Event Handlers
-A Process Manager subscribes to domain events and generates commands based of them.
+A Process Manager subscribes to domain events and generates commands based of them to determine next processing step.
+To define an Event Handler us a method with `@Subscribe` annotation.
 ```java
 @Subscribe
 public void on(PaymentCompleted event, EventContext context) throws IllegalProcessStateFailure {